AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 ---
-title: 'AnyPyTools: A Python package for reproducible research with the AnyBody Modeling System.
+title: 'AnyPyTools: A Python package for reproducible research with the AnyBody Modeling System'
 tags:
   - Python
   - Musculoskeletal Modeling